Fiscal Year 21-22 Deadline: April 30, 2022

 - Health equity relevance

-- Describe plans beyond the JIT funding including plans for seeking extramural funding (e.g., specify an RFA, FOA, or PAR with a projected application date)
+- Describe plans beyond the JIT funding including plans for seeking extramural funding (e.g., specify an RFA, FOA, or PAR with a projected application date) and/or manuscript publication

 - Include a timeline for use of JIT funds.